GMCtree/Spotify-Bot/README.md

 <a id = "heroku"></a>
 ### Heroku
 To run the bot locally using Heroku, create a .env file using the format KEY=VALUE, where KEY is the key to access the VALUE, and the VALUE is you Telegram API key.
+You should also follow the same format for your Spotify Developer client ID and client secret keys.
 Example:
 ```
 TELEGRAM_KEY=YOUR_API_KEY
+CLIENT_ID=YOUR_CLIENT_ID
+CLIENT_SECRET=YOUR_SECRET_KEY
 ```

 You can then access this value by using:
 ```
-os.environ['TELEGRAM_KEY']
+os.environ["TELEGRAM_KEY"]
+os.environ["CLIENT_ID"]
+os.environ["CLIENT_SECRET"]
 ```
 To run the bot, just type:
 ```